SamSchultz-bit/TB-Project/README.md

 To better get a sense of how HDI score impacts Incidence and Mortality, I researched HDI and gleaned that there are different classifications via which countries are sorted.
 I then "binned" the HDI values using widely established HDI classifications: Very High, High, Medium and Low.
 I then added those data points as another series in my DataFrame.

 Next, I determined that a boxplot displayed by HDI classification would be a great way to visualize the impact HDI has on TB/Mortality rates.
-I also plotted a scatterplot removing HDI classifcation and just using HDI values as the independent variable.
+I also plotted a scatterplot removing HDI classification and just using HDI values as the independent variable.

 Finally, I generated code displaying both the correlation coefficient and r-squared to understand both the strength of the relationship between the two variables and understand how well HDI explains the variation in Incidence/Mortality Rates by country.